build-on-aws/content/posts/protect-your-data/01-protect-your-data-in-Amazon-RDS-against-disaster/index.md

 ![Configuring backup replication to another Region by modifying an existing DB](images/bH265.png "Figure 6.
 Configuring backup replication to another Region by modifying an existing DB")

-To prevent any impact on your primary DB during the automatic backup window, the backup is taken from the standby instance (as shown in Figure 1), when using MariaDB, MySQL, Oracle, or PostgreSQL engines.
-Otherwise, storage I/O might be suspended briefly while the backup process initializes (typically under a few seconds).
+To prevent any impact on your primary DB during the automatic backup window, the backup is taken from the standby instance (as shown in Figure 1) when using MariaDB, MySQL, Oracle, or PostgreSQL engines.
+Otherwise, storage I/O might be suspended briefly while the backup process initializes (typically for under a few seconds).

 For database engines that do not enable the copying of automated backups, you can instead implement the strategy shown in Figure 1-⑥.
 Here we use the cross-Region read replica as the source for automated backup (as always, the backup is taken from the standby instance associated with the replica).
 This backup will provide the PITR needed if we need to restore to a known good state prior to data deletion or corruption.

 ## Summary

 Replicas provide the ability to restore data quickly and with minimal data loss.
 Backups provide the ability to restore to a specific point in time, and therefore to a known good state prior to data corruption or deletion.
-The guide shows you how to use a combination of both approaches, putting your data in different Availability Zone and AWS Regions, to achieve the highest degree of fault isolation to protect your relational database data in RDS.
+The guide shows you how to use a combination of both approaches, putting your data in different Availability Zone and AWS Regions to achieve the highest degree of fault isolation to protect your relational database data in RDS.

 ## Recommended next steps